johnymontana/knowledge-graph-datasets/news/README.md

 3. **Import Failures**
    - Check JSON file format
    - Verify data directory path
-   - Check Dgraph schema is loaded
+   - Check Neo4j is accessible and has sufficient memory

-4. **Embedding Generation Issues**
+4. **Vector Search Issues**
-   - Verify AI provider configuration
+   - Ensure vector index is created: `SHOW INDEXES`
-   - Check text length requirements
+   - Verify articles have embeddings: `MATCH (a:Article) WHERE a.embedding IS NOT NULL RETURN count(a)`
-   - Monitor API usage and limits
+   - Check vector dimensions match your embedding model

 ### Debug Mode